 NEW: [guide][DIY]-cooking basics

 I could also go further, and name them something like this: [design][color][blue]-mariner.
-But I don’t like having long names.
+But I don’t like having names that are too long.
+My general rule for secondary categories is only create one if I have two or more related files.
 Another area I use it in is books.
 All of my books and PDFs are in Apple Books.
 If you add an ePub file you found on the web, you can add it to Apple Books and rename it.
 Apple Books in iOS 12 has fantastic new sorting systems.
 I can sort by Recent, Title, Author, or Manually.

 If you want to sort by name, you could create a category like Fiction, add the author as a sub-category, and finally the name of the book.
 Or do it the other way around with the author as the category.
 Like PDFs, I have categories for my books, so in the new scheme an example would be: